mikeos-tech/dictionary-sync/README.md

 ---

+### 7. Locating the Program and permissions

-7. You need to put the executable file in the folder */usr/local/bin/* with the command:
+You need to put the executable file in the folder */usr/local/bin/* with the command:

       sudo mv dic_sync /usr/local/bin/

----

-8. You need to give the program the right security permissions to allow it to be executed.
+You need to give the program the right security permissions to allow it to be executed.

      sudo chmod 777 /usr/local/bin/dic_sync

 ---

+### 8. Configuring the Program

-9. You need to set up a file in */etc* called *git_sync.conf* that tells the application were to find the *git* repository that contains the relevant files.
+You need to set up a file in */etc* called *git_sync.conf* that tells the application were to find the *git* repository that contains the relevant files.

 It needs to contains a line similar to this: